rizafahmi/elixirdose-pouchdb/README.md

       }
     }

-Then run the query and print it on Javascript console.
+Run the query and print it out on a Javascript console.

     db.query({map: map}, {reduce: false}, function(err, response){
       console.log(response);